-The rules do not apply to Roth IRAs, which are funded with money on which taxes have previously been paid.
-Withdrawals from Roth IRAs are not required until the owner dies.
-Roth 401(k) accounts, however, are subject to the RMD rules.
+The RMD rules do not apply to Roth IRAs, which are funded with after-tax dollars.
+However, employer-sponsored Roth accounts, such as Roth 401(k)s and Roth 403(b)s, are subject to the RMD rules.

 Why Some People Don’t Like RMDs: Taxes and Medicare Premiums

-The IRS requires account holders to take the first withdrawal by April 1 of the year after they turn 70 ½.
-The amount of the RMD can be calculated using worksheets created by the IRS.
-After the first year, you’re required to take your distribution by the end of each calendar year.
+The amount of an RMD can be calculated using worksheets created by the IRS.
+After the first year, you are required to take your distribution by the end of each calendar year.

-To estimate the amount of the required minimum distribution for your account in a given year, take the balance of your account on Dec.
-31 of the previous year and divide it by the distribution period, or life expectancy, corresponding with your age on the IRS table.
+For any given year, to compute an account-level RMD, take the balance of your account on Dec.
+31 of the previous year and divide it by the distribution period, or life expectancy, corresponding with your age on the IRS’ Uniform Lifetime Table.

 Correcting RMD Mistakes

-The responsibility of calculating RMDs and making the actual withdrawals falls entirely on the account holder.
-If you fail to take an RMD when required, or if you withdraw less than required, you will have to pay a 50 percent penalty on the amount you failed to withdraw.
+The responsibility of calculating RMDs and making the IRS-mandated withdrawals falls entirely on the retirement account holder.
+If you fail to take an RMD or withdraw less than required, you will be subject to a 25% penalty of the required amount.